stellar/stellar-core/src/transactions/readme.md

  - key3:1
 5. Someone wants to issues a custom currency and wants to ensure no more will ever be created.
 They make a source account and issue the maximum amount of currency they want to a holding account.
-Now they set the weight of the source account signing key below the Medium threshold.
+Now they set the weight of the master key of the source account to 0, which makes it an invalid signing key.
  - w:0 l:0 m:0 h:0